Assistant Chief Probation Officer, Community Payback

 Debbie is now responsible for policy development and our research unit ensuring that policy and practice is responding to emerging and evolving trends in probation, crime and criminal justice.

-Assistant Chief Probation Officer, Case Management
+Assistant Chief Probation Officer, Case Management in Surrey

 Lee has worked in probation services for 11 years.
 He trained and qualified as a Probation Officer in Sussex.